aidsrentfree/aidsrentfree.github.io/docs/fridaids.md

 ## The Friday of *Witchcraft*
 {: .center}

-Let's make prompts about the double, double toil and trouble; fire burns and the cauldron bubbles.
+Let's make prompts about the double, double toil and trouble; fire burns and cauldron bubbles.
 {: .center}

 ***(Witches + Magical Disasters)***